• Epidemiology

 1. Abdominal Ultrasound right upper quadrant

-1. Preferred cost-effective evaluation
+1. Preferred cost-effective initial evaluation

 2. Abdominal CT